Foundations for an Abstract Proof Theory in the Context of Horn Rules: Introduction

 \section{Introduction}

 Proof calculi are indispensable tools in the theory and application of logics, serving as engines that facilitate reasoning within a given logical paradigm.
 Of particular importance are \emph{sequent-style calculi}, which were first introduced by Gentzen in the 1930s~\cite{Gen35a,Gen35b}.
-Gentzen's sequent systems consist of \emph{inference rules}, which operate over formulae called \emph{sequents}, i.e. formulae of the form $\phi_{1}, \ldots, \phi_{n} \seqa \psi_{1}, \ldots, \psi_{k}$ with $\phi_{i}$ and $\psi_{j}$ logical formulae, being used to derive theorems of a specified logic.
-A crucial feature of Gentzen's sequent calculi is that they exhibit the so-called \emph{sub-formula property}, meaning every formula occurring in the premise of an inference rule is a sub-formula of one occurring in the conclusion of the rule.
-This feature, and the sequent formalism more generally, proved to be fruitful from both a theoretical and practical standpoint, being used to supply proof systems for a wide array of logics~\cite{Cor89,Cur52,Rau80,Ten87}, to discover new logics~\cite{Gir87}, to establish properties of logics (e.g. interpolation~\cite{Mae60}), and to automate reasoning with logics~\cite{Dyc92,Sla97}.
+Gentzen's sequent systems consist of \emph{inference rules}, which operate over expressions called \emph{(Gentzen) sequents}, i.e. expressions of the form $\phi_{1}, \ldots, \phi_{n} \seqa \psi_{1}, \ldots, \psi_{k}$ with $\phi_{i}$ and $\psi_{j}$ logical formulae, used to derive theorems of a specified logic.
+Gentzen's sequent formalism has become one of the preferred formalisms for constructing calculi exhibiting the so-called \emph{sub-formula property}, meaning every formula occurring in the premise of an inference rule is a sub-formula of one occurring in the conclusion of the rule.
+This feature, and the sequent formalism more generally, have proven to be fruitful from both a theoretical and practical standpoint, being used to supply proof systems for a wide array of logics \cite{Cor89,Cur52,Ten87}, to discover new logics~\cite{Gir87}, to establish non-trivial properties of logics (e.g. interpolation~\cite{Mae60}), and to develop automated reasoning methods for logics~\cite{Dyc92,Sla97}.

-Yet, the discovery of new, expressive logics (e.g. the modal logic $\mathsf{S5}$ and bi-intuitionistic logic) led to the realization that the sequent formalism was \emph{too strict} as sequent calculi exhibiting the sub-formula property remained elusive~\cite{BuiGor07,Wan94}.
-In response, a variety of formalisms extending Gentzen's traditional sequent formalism were introduced to recapture the sub-formula property; e.g. hypersequents were introduced as multisets of sequents~\cite{Avr96,Pot83}, $2$-sequents/linear nested sequents were introduced as lines of sequents~\cite{Mas92,Lel15}, nested sequents were introduced as trees of sequents~\cite{Bul92,Kas94}, and labeled sequents were introduced~\cite{Sim94,Vig00}, being interpretable as binary graphs of sequents~\cite{CiaLyoRamTiu21,Lyo21thesis}.
+Yet, the discovery of new, expressive logics (e.g. the tense logic $\mathsf{Kt}$ and bi-intuitionistic logic) led to the realization that the sequent formalism was \emph{too strict} as sequent calculi exhibiting the sub-formula property remained elusive; cf.~\cite{BuiGor07,Wan94}.
+In response, a variety of formalisms extending Gentzen's traditional sequent formalism were introduced to recapture the sub-formula property.
+Such formalisms are referred to as \emph{multisequents} and are generalizations of Gentzen sequents, obtained by embedding Gentzen sequents into more complex data structures.